garris/BackstopJS/README.md

 misMatchThreshold        // Percentage of different pixels allowed to pass test requireSameDimensions    // If set to true -- any change in selector size will trigger a test failure. viewports                // An array of screen size objects your DOM will be tested against.
-This configuration will override the viewports property assigned at the config root.
+This configuration will override the viewports property assigned at the config root. gotoParameters           // An array of settings passed to page.goto(url, parameters) function.
 ```
 <!-- archiveReport            // If set to true -- all test reports will be archived(copied) (in `reports` folder)  -->